uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 <p><a href="https://teaching-vacancies.service.gov.uk/" target="_blank">Search for a teaching role in England</a>.
 You can set up job alerts so that you do not miss out on any opportunities.</p>
 <p>Take a look at the different <a href="https://www.gov.uk/types-of-school" target="_blank">types of schools and staff roles</a> to find the best opportunity for you.</p>
 <p>We can give you one-to-one support if you’re returning to teach modern foreign languages, maths or physics.</p>
-<p>Our teacher training advisers can help with finding vacancies, reviewing your subject and pedagogical knowledge, application support, and interview preparation.</p>
+<p>Our return to teaching advisers can help with finding vacancies, reviewing your subject and pedagogical knowledge, application support, and interview preparation.</p>
-<p>For advice on returning to teaching, <a href="https://get-teacher-training-adviser-service-ur.london.cloudapps.digital/" target="_blank">sign up to speak to a teacher training adviser</a>.</p>
+<p>For advice on returning to teaching, <a href="https://get-teacher-training-adviser-service-ur.london.cloudapps.digital/" target="_blank">sign up to speak to a return to teaching adviser</a>.</p>

 <h3>Preparing yourself for the move to England</h3>